 Best Kentucky Derby Bets: 2026 Kentucky Derby Betting Promo and Bonus on FanDuel Racing

-The 2026 Kentucky Derby is coming up Saturday, May 2, at Churchill Downs.
-With a field of up to 20 top-class three-year-old horses, all trying the classic 1 ¼-mile distance for the first time, there is no horse racing betting experience quite like the Run for the Roses.
-Whether you like the simplicity of a win bet or you would rather swing for the fences by putting multiple Kentucky Derby picks together in an exotic ticket, the Kentucky Derby is one of the best chances for a life-changing score.
+The 2026 Kentucky Derby is here!
+Set for today, Saturday, May 2, at Churchill Downs, the Run for the Roses brings together up to 20 top-class three-year-olds taking on the classic 1 1/4-mile distance for the first time.
+Whether you prefer a straightforward win bet or want to chase a bigger payday with exotic tickets, Kentucky Derby Day is one of the biggest betting events on the horse racing calendar.

 FanDuel Racing is the best way to get in on the Kentucky Derby action.
-If you’re looking to place your bets on the first Saturday in May, it’s the right time to sign up for FanDuel Racing and take advantage of our new customer promo.
-And then, stay plugged in with FanDuel to get expert analysis, morning-line odds, and past performances for the Kentucky Derby and racing all year long.
+If you’re looking to place your bets today on the first Saturday in May, now is the time to sign up for FanDuel Racing and take advantage of our new customer promo.
+Then, stay plugged in with FanDuel for expert analysis, morning-line odds, and past performances for the Kentucky Derby and horse racing all year long.

 See full terms and conditions for all promos at FanDuel Racing.